kubernetes/website/content/en/docs/contribute/intermediate.md

     conform to those outlined in the
     [Kubernetes contributor guide](https://github.com/kubernetes/community/blob/master/contributors/guide/issue-triage.md#define-priority), and can be one of `P1`, `P2`, or `P3`, if set.
-- To add a label, you can use Github's **Labels** widget if you are a Sig Docs maintainer.
+- To add a label, you can use Github's **Labels** widget if you are a Sig Docs approver.
 Anyone who is a member of the Kubernetes organization can add a label by leaving a comment like `/label <label-to-add>`.
 The label must already exist.
 If you try to add a label that does not exist, the command is silently ignored.